 In January 2008, Mary Schaller, an entrepreneur with more than twenty-five years of experience in starting new business ventures, became president and CEO of Neighborhood Bible Studies.
-Bringing a wealth of experience from business and leadership positions in a large church as well as a recent Masters in Divinity from Fuller Theological Seminary, Mary seemed to be well-suited to lead NBS.
+She brought a wealth of experience from business and leadership positions in a large church, a recent Masters in Divinity from Fuller Theological Seminary, and heartfelt passion for helping Christians start groups for spiritual seekers.
 Throughout graduate school Mary hosted a small group of people from diverse faith backgrounds to help them figure out what they believed about God.
 She also began training others to facilitate these groups for the spiritually curious.
-When she met NBS leaders, she recognized the strong similarities between NBS and what she was doing in the San Francisco Bay area.
+When she met NBS leaders, she recognized the strong similarities between NBS and her own activity in the San Francisco Bay area.

 It became clear that NBS needed a new name that would appeal to spiritually curious people even if they didn’t meet in a neighborhood or weren’t yet interested in studying the Bible.
 In the fall of 2008, a new name for the organization was chosen: Q Place.
 The Q is for questions.
 A Q Place is a small group where it’s safe to discuss questions about God, Jesus, and the Bible.